nanoporetech/bonito/README.md

 (venv3) $ pip install --upgrade pip
 (venv3) $ pip install -r requirements.txt
 (venv3) $ python setup.py develop
+(venv3) $ bonito download --all
 ```

-The pretrained models can be downloaded by running `./scripts/get-models` *(not required if installing from pip)*.
+The pretrained models can be downloaded by running `bonito download --models` *(not required if installing from pip)*.

 ## Scripts